- SQLCol and SQLGetCol functions: different types of browse

 - Managing spaces at the end of text items

 SQLCol (Function) In french: SQLCol Retrieves the content of the specified column from the query result, for the current line.
-Caution: This function must be used during a SQLFirst/SQLCol browse of the query result.
-See Types of SQL browse for more details.
-Versions 19 and later New in version 19 Versions 21 and later New in version 21
+Warning This function must be used when browsing the result of a query of type SQLFirst/SQLCol query result..
+For more details, see Types of SQL browse.
+ResExec = SQLExec("SELECT NOMCLI FROM FACT", "REQ1")

 Syntax